CDEBase/fullstack-pro/docs/What_to_know_about_lerna?.md

 Details on each command that wrapped for lerna
 --
 - `npm install` - This command need to be run in the root of the package only to install all the dependencies.
 We have post step(`postinstall`) to run `npm run lerna` after install finishes so `lerna` will installs all of packages (seen under packages directory) dependencies and links any cross-dependencies.
-Note: We do not need to run `npm install` under any packages such as the `package.json` files seen under `packages` and `servers` directories.
+Note: We do not need to run `npm install` under any packages with `package.json` files seen under `packages` and `servers` directories.
 - `npm run lerna` - This triggers `lerna bootstrap --hoist`.
+Normally this get triggered as post install step.
+You can run this command to install any packages' dependencies.
 More information about this command can be found [here](https://github.com/lerna/lerna/blob/master/doc/hoist.md).
 The bottom line, the `hoist` will try to install all common dependencies to the top-level node_modules, and omitted from individual package node_modules.
 The outlier packages with different versions will get a normal, local node_modules installation of the necessary dependencies.
-- `npm run clean` - Remove the node_modules directory from all packages.
+- `npm run clean` - Removes the node_modules directory from all packages.
 - `npm run build` - It invokes `npm run build` in each packages parallely.
 - `npm run watch` - Automatically builds the packages that are changed.
 Recommend to run this when coding, so you would know anything (compilation errors) breaks instantly.